November 29, 2020 ☞ Content design

 Oh, wow, a call to action.
 Who is this for?

 If this sign is targeted at ne’er-do-wells, what would they call this number for?
-Assistance with not committing crimes?
-Fine, fine.
-This number is not for them.
+So this number is not for them.
 It’s for the victims of crime, witnesses to it, and other citizens.
 But again, assistance with what?

 This is content design in a nutshell.
-Every day, somewhere on planet Earth, a content designer is being asked to scribe a few words it is hoped will fix a deeply intractable systemic problem.
+Every day, somewhere on planet Earth, a content designer is being asked to scribe a few words to fix a deeply intractable systemic problem.

 But there is little evidence that increase punishment leads to decreased crime.